Vaflan/MyMuWeb/ReadMe.txt

 Admin Password = Your Password in Reg WebSite
 Admin SecurityCode = '1234'

-How add Mp3 to Player?
+How to add Mp3 to Player?
 add all need mp3 to 'media' folder.

+How to add Language?
+add language_name.php to 'lang' folder.
 !----------------------!

 Thank For use my MMW.